AIDA **Freediver

 Open Water Dive Session One

-able to defog the mask, choose and don appropriate exposure protection, weight
+able to defog the mask, choose and don appropriate exposure protection,

 belt if required, lanyard, bi-fins and any other chosen equipment

 freediving in open water as appropriate to the local environment.
-This would
+This

 normally be covered in the instructor’s briefing and may include a basic

-understanding of boat traffic, tides, local hazards and points of interest, local
+understanding of boat traffic, tides, local hazards and points of

-protocol, in water positioning, emergency procedures and required equipment for
+protocol, in water positioning, emergency procedures and required

 the environment